greg-raven/Impeachment-Chronicles/_posts/2017-01-16-cloud-of-illegitimacy.md

 - Hakeem Jeffries
 ---

-> Because John Lewis is completely right, there’s a cloud of illegitimacy around the election of Donald Trump.
+> Because John Lewis is completely right, there's a cloud of illegitimacy around the election of Donald Trump.
 >
 > <cite>Hakeem Jeffries</cite>